Wrap up the year with something to remember by trying these great December daytripping ideas!

 …eight skiers gliding…

 The Pinery Provincial Park provides some of the best cross-country skiing in southwestern Ontario.
-The 38 kilometres of trails form a series of loops, providing a variety of challenges for beginner and advanced skiers alike.
-Stay overnight in a yurt to make it a weekend-long winter escape!
+The 38 km of trails form a series of loops, providing a variety of challenges for beginner and advanced skiers alike.

 …nine anglers ice fishing…